ltrgoddard/thesis/temp.markdown

 than agriculture in general, requiring a specially flattened and hardened threshing floor.
-Crucially, it is also extremely labour-intensive, ‘absorb\[ing\] as much as a quarter of agricultural labor input’ prior to mechanisation in the 19th century.[^288] This combination of factors creates a relatively novel situation in which humans spend large amounts of time creating value (in the form of edible grains) through a more or less stationary, repetitive activity.
+Crucially, it is also extremely labour-intensive, ‘absorb\[ing\] as much as a quarter of agricultural labor input’ prior to mechanisation in the nineteenth century.[^288] This combination of factors creates a relatively novel situation in which humans spend large amounts of time creating value (in the form of edible grains) through a more or less stationary, repetitive activity.
 This is at the heart of Prynne’s argument about threshing: that the relative complexity of the process and its insertion in a long chain of other processes—sowing, harvesting, milling, etc.—directly encourages the development of ‘a more abstract theory of value’ (¶5), perhaps even an implicit labour theory of value.
 By ‘the mixed relativism of substance’ (¶5), then, he is referring to the fungibility, or at least comparability, of properties such as hardness (metal) and edibility (grain) that emerges from complex processes such as alloying and flour production, while ‘value as a specialised function’ is the term that mediates these properties through ‘the rate of exchange’ (¶5).

-*5. Prynne appears to suggest in ¶6 that trade roues expanded as a function of the development of numerable metal currency.
+*5. Prynne appears to suggest in ¶6 that trade routes expanded as a function of the development of numerable metal currency.
 This view is potentially controversial both for factual reasons (as a result of its emphasis on the role of early coinage in foreign trade) and for what it